 Keeping a houseplant or potted plant alive is good.
 Keeping a plant healthy with shiny leaves and multiple blooms is better.
-Using the right fertilizers will help you reach your garden goals and carefully tend your house or potted plants.
+Using the right fertilizers is paramount to success.
 But the fertilizer choices are so confusing!
-Here are the highlights and uses of fertilizers and soil amendments.
+Here are the highlights and uses of fertilizers and soil amendments with two specific things to remember.

 What is Fertilizer?

-But the molecules containing the elements plants need to bloom (P & K), form strong cell walls (Ca), develop healthy roots (P) or a dark green colour (N & S) is often sold as fertilizer.
-If you are growing a plant indoors or in a confined pot there is a good chance your plant needs fertilizer.
+But the molecules containing elements plants need to bloom (P & K), form strong cell walls (Ca), develop healthy roots (P) or a dark green colour (N & S) are sometimes deficient and must be added as fertilizer.
+If you are growing a plant indoors or in a confined pot or planter there is a good chance your plant needs fertilizer.

 Fertilizers help build a heathy, not just living plant.
-I used to be in the tough love group of gardeners adding zero or limited fertilizer and then I realized my plants could be so much stronger, bigger and more full of blooms if I went to the dark side of adding supplements or at least commercial fertilizers to my house plants and potted plants.*
+I used to be in the tough love group of gardeners adding zero or limited fertilizer and then I realized my plants could be so much stronger, bigger and more bountiful if I went to the dark side of adding supplements or at least commercial fertilizers to my house plants and potted plants.*

-(*The topic of fertilizers for outdoor plants is so much more complicated because our soil often supplies the needed elements.
-But – our garden soils vary so much I subscribe to the “feed the soil, not the plant” theory of outdoor plant growth in my rich clay soil in Alberta, Canada.
-In my sandy soil on Vancouver Island I subscribed to the heavy organic matter plus slow release fertilzer program.)
+(*The topic of fertilizers for outdoor plants is so much more complicated because our soil often supplies the needed elements, as it did in my early gardens in Calgary.
+Even though our garden soils around the world vary so much I have normally subscribed to the “feed the soil, not the plant” theory of outdoor plant growth in my rich clay soil in Alberta, Canada.
+In my sandy soil on Vancouver Island I was humbled and became a heavy user of organic matter plus slow release fertilizer to get the plants up to my Alberta standards.)

-If your plant can separate out the elements in the fertilizer it needs from the complex package it is offered so much the better.
-If it is tough for the plant to access the actual available ion (or charged particle) because of some complexity in your soil or water or other nutrients offered – meaning you will get very slow or zero response.
+If your plant can separate out the elements in fertilizer from the complex package it is offered so much the better.
+If it is tough for the plant to access the actual available ion (or charged particle) because of some complexity in your soil or water or other nutrients offered – you will get very slow or zero response and the plants will look bad as they do in the top photo.
 See the Khan Academy for excellent videos about what is an ION.

 In my podcast “Helping Gardener’s Grow” #17, Dr. Chris Trobacher, research scientist for a fertilizer manufacturer in Canada, told us why fertilizer works and how to make sure you buy a source of fertilizer that works more effectively for your plants.
 Listen to the podcast HERE.

 In an earlier podcast and in his book, Steve Solomon (author of The Intelligent Gardener) told us how to get “vibrating vegetables” by combining your own nutrient sources such as seed meal, feather meal, kelp, blood meal, fish bone meal and more.
 Warning: I love Steve and his information but I had to reduce our 3 hour interview greatly because it wandered off topic frequently and there were sound issues because Steve’s house in Tasmania, Australia was being renovated as we spoke.
 Consequently, unless you read his book you will likely miss a lot of the details in our interview.
-Also, like egg shells, I suspect many of the items used in Steve’s recipes take ages to break down and become available to plants.
-His recipes rely on a biologically active natural soil and are not going to work as well in a naturally lean sandy soil or for houseplants in “sterile” potting mix.
+Also, like egg shells, I suspect many of the items used in Steve’s recipes take ages to break down and become available to plants unless you also have a vibrant living soil full of hard working micro-organisms.
+Steve’s recipes rely on a biologically active natural soil and are not going to work as well in a naturally lean sandy soil or for houseplants in “sterile” potting mix.

-One more complication is that the different nutrients plants use can cancel or reduce another nutrient as seen in the mulders chart below.
+One more complication is that the different nutrients plants used can cancel or reduce other nutrient as seen in the mulders chart below.

-I have also found it difficult to source all the raw materials Steve loves so only one piece of information he told me really sticks: If your plant leaves are healthy and shiny, the plant is receiving the ideal nutrients it needs.
+I have also found it difficult to source all the raw materials Steve loves so only one piece of information he told me really sticks and is the first specific thing to remember: If your plant leaves are healthy and shiny, the plant is receiving the ideal nutrients it needs.
 I use this concept even when shopping for groceries.
-Only shiny leaved spinach comes home when I am out buying greens and my own home-grown spinach is glossy or I adjust the nutrients I am using.
+Only shiny leaved, dark green spinach or lettuce comes home when I am out buying greens and my own home-grown goal is glossy spinach.
 Listen to my interview with Steven HERE.

-Because some people learn by listening and others want to read and see pictures, I have included photos from my garden in this blog post about fertilizers.
+Because some people learn by listening and others want to read and see pictures, I have included photos from my garden and gardens I have visited in this blog post about fertilizers.

 Role of Fertilizer Elements:

-Magnesium is part of the Chlorophyll molecule so the most common deficiency symptom in plants lacking magnesium is inter-veinal chlorosis on older leaves (or dark green veins and light green space between.
-In spruce or firs, needle growth is stunted or leaves turn yellow at tips when Magnesium is unavailable.
-(High levels of K will also aggravate the problem by reducing Mg uptake)
+Magnesium is part of the Chlorophyll molecule so the most common deficiency symptom when plants lack magnesium is inter-veinal chlorosis on older leaves (symptoms start with dark green veins and light green space between.)
+In spruce or fir trees, needle growth is stunted or leaves turn yellow at tips when Magnesium is unavailable but this is only seen in greenhouses because forests feed their young.
+(High levels of K- or potassium – will also aggravate the problem by reducing Mg uptake – see mUlders details above.)

 Iron, similar to Magnesium, is important to photosynthesis.
-And it is also linked to inter-veinal chlorosis, but especially when soils are high in pH – like the natural high pH clay soils in my Calgary location.
+And it is also linked to inter-veinal chlorosis, but especially when soils are naturally high in pH – like the naturally high pH clay soils in my Calgary location.

 Fertilizers, like those containing Nitrogen, promote rich, lush growth and a dark green colour.
 I have noticed that gardeners growing in poor outdoor soils or in pots often have stunted or dwarf plants.
 At very least, container-grown plants have leaves lacking in rich green colour.